nullscreen/fb-video/README.md

 # Funky

-Funky is a Ruby library to fetch data about videos posted an Facebook, such as their title, description, number of views, comments, shares, and likes.
+Funky is a Ruby library to fetch data about videos posted on Facebook, such as their title, description, number of views, comments, shares, and likes.

 ## How it works